okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/java/siw.md

-> **Note**: The examples in this guide use Java 11 and Spring Boot MVC
+> **Note**: The examples in this guide use Java 11 and Spring Boot MVC.

 ### 1: Start password recovery

-After the user starts the password recovery flow and selects the email authenticator for the process, Okta sends them an email matching the **Forgot Password** template you altered earlier.
+After the user starts the password recovery flow and selects the email authenticator for the process, Okta sends them an email that matches the **Forgot Password** template that you altered earlier.

 <div class="common-image-format">